Prince Charles Alexander of Lorraine: Family and private life

-Because Charles ruled by right of his marriage to Maria Anna of Austria, Maria Anna's death very shortly after marriage created a situation on which his mistress Elisabeth de Vaux and his children, were kept under strict privacy and not made public.
-Indeed, his children were to present themselves only under the surnames of their mothers in public if they were in the Netherlands.
+Because Charles ruled by right of his marriage to Maria Anna of Austria, Maria Anna's death very shortly after marriage created a situation in which his mistress Elisabeth de Vaux and their children had to be kept secret.
+His children were to present themselves only under the surnames of their mothers in public if they were in the Netherlands.

 Though there is obscurity about his private affairs after the death of Maria Anna, it is known that from his mistress Elisabeth de Vaux, Charles had a son, Charles Alexandre Guillaume Joseph, and a grandson through the same; a stillborn daughter by an unnamed mistress; a son, Charles Frédéric, by an unnamed mistress; a son, Jean Nicholas, and a daughter, Anne Françoise, by an unnamed mistress.
-With his mistress Regina Elisabeth Bartholotti von Porthenfeld (b.1725) he had a daughter Maria Regina Johanna von Merey, later Baroness von Hackelberg-Landau (1744-1779).
-Some of his children were known to have lived in Dutch-speaking parts of Belgium temporarily or permanently, including his first son Charles Alexandre Guillaume Joseph, who was later known to have returned to Lunéville in Lorraine, to have claimed a substantially bountiful inheritance, to have had a son Gustav Auguste in 1788, and to have died in Nancy.
+With his mistress Regina Elisabeth Bartholotti von Porthenfeld (b.1725) he had a daughter, Maria Regina Johanna von Merey, later Baroness von Hackelberg-Landau (1744-1779).
+Some of his children were known to have lived in Dutch-speaking parts of Belgium temporarily or permanently.
+This included his first son Charles Alexandre Guillaume Joseph, who was later known to have returned to Lunéville in Lorraine to claim a substantial inheritance, and to have a son named Gustav Auguste in 1788.
+He died in Nancy.

+Architecture

+He had the Château de la Favorite (Lunéville) constructed as his retreat.

+In Brussels, he had constructed the Palace of Charles of Lorraine.
+Also, he renovated Tervuren castle and the Château of Mariemont.
+Further, he commissioned the Château Charles in Tervuren.